Digital Digging with Henk van Ess

 Here’s the thing about chatbots—ChatGPT, Claude.ai, Gemini, all of them.
 They live in your browser.
 They can only help you with whatever you can carry to their house.
 Bring a 170-megabyte file?
 Sorry, too heavy.
 Come back with something lighter.

-That’s like a scalpel.
+That’s like using a scalpel.
 Useless against a tree trunk.

 The chainsaw approach is different.
 The chainsaw is your own computer, running code locally.
 No uploads.
 No file limits.
 No arbitrary rules invented by people who’ve never had to process 4,713 pages during a coffee break.